kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 - See the number of users currently in the waiting room
 - See the usernames of users currently in the waiting room
 - Be able to start a multiplayer game
+- Be able to return to the home page

 ### Multiplayer question/estimation screen
 - Have all of the functionality of the solo question/estimation screen
 - Be able to use the time reduction joker
 - Be able to use the double points joker
-- Be able to use the disable incorrect answer joker (only for multichoice questions)
+- Be able to use the disable incorrect answer joker (only for multiple choice questions)
 - Have the used jokers disabled for the rest of the game
-- Have the disabled incorrect answer visually signified and not clickable (only for multichoice questions)
+- Have the disabled incorrect answer visually signified and not clickable (only for multiple choice questions)
 - See an icon when they are currently using a joker
 - Be able to click emojis to send them to all players in the current game
 - See emojis sent by other players in the current game